 After these operations, all acceptable SC associations have been established and only SS associations are left to be computed.
 Let i and j be two tracks from different sensors.
-Then, a similar cost matrix Λ is built, where $\Lambda{ij} = d_M(i, j)$, as in Eq.
-(9).
-Since sensor tracks are originated from different sensors, they are negligibly correlated and there is no need to apply any decorrelation operation on them.
-Then, the minimum total cost association is obtained, as before, using, e.g., the Hungarian algorithm [34].
-In our experiments we adopted $A{\rm th} = 18$ and $T{\rm th} = 1.3 \times T_c$.
+Then, a similar cost matrix $\Lambda$ is built, where $\Lambda{ij} = d_M(i, j)$ , as in (9).
+Since sensor tracks originated from different sensors, they are negligibly correlated and there is no need to apply any decorrelation operation on them.
+Then, the minimum total cost association is obtained, as before, using, for example, the Hungarian algorithm [34].
+In our experiments, we adopted $A{\text{th}} = 18$ and $T{\text{th}} = 1.3 \times T_c$ .

-3) Radar track fusion algorithm: The track fusion algorithm behaves differently in case it has to combine two sensor tracks (SS fusion) or one sensor track with a central track (SC fusion).
+3) Radar Track Fusion Algorithm: The track fusion algorithm behaves differently in case it has to combine two sensor tracks (SS fusion) or one sensor track with a central track (SC fusion).
 If the FC is currently not maintaining any track for a certain subject, but one or more radars are, a new central track needs to be initialized based on the received information from the local sensors.
-Specifically, two cases may happen: (i) if a target n_1 is currently tracked by one sensor only, the corresponding central track is initialized using the state and covariance of the sensor track; (ii) if the FC receives two tracks that can be associated, say $\mathcal{T}m^1(n_1)$ and $\mathcal{T}m^2(n_2)$, these are fused into a single, new track associated with target with central index u (SS fusion).
+Specifically, two cases may happen: 1) if a target $n_1$ is currently tracked by one sensor only, the corresponding central track is initialized using the state and covariance of the sensor track and 2) if the FC receives two tracks that can be associated, say $T_m^1(n_1)$ and $T_m^2(n_2)$ , these are fused into a single, new track associated with target with central index u (SS fusion).
 The local tracks from sensors 1 and 2 have uncorrelated (or negligibly correlated) errors as they are two sensor tracks, so they can be fused with a weighted combination of their states [29].
 The states are weighted by the precision matrices associated with the estimation errors at each sensor.
-The fusion equations used for the initialization of a new central track, at time m, in case (ii), are for the couple of associated tracks $\mathcal{T}m^1(n_1)$ and $\mathcal{T}m^2(n_2)$.
-Note that, to detect when a SS fusion has to be performed, our algorithm applies the SS association procedure to all the sensor tracks that have not been associated to any central track in the current slot.
-In case more than 2 sensors are available, the above process is repeated sequentially using sensors 1 and 2 first, then fusing the resulting track with the information from sensor 3 and so on until the track sets of all S sensors are used.
+The fusion equations used for the initialization of a new central track, at time m, in case 2), are for the couple of associated tracks $T_m^1(n_1)$ and $T_m^2(n_2)$ .
+Note that, to detect when an SS fusion has to be performed, our algorithm applies the SS association procedure to all the sensor tracks that have not been associated with any central track in the current slot.
+In case more than two sensors are available, the above process is repeated sequentially using sensors 1 and 2 first, then fusing the resulting track with the information from sensor 3 and so on until the track sets of all S sensors are used.